Rhythmic Dictation | How To Read Sixteenth Notes

 The remaining sixteenth notes will be counted by saying “EE” and “Ah”.

-When counting rhythm in music, it is very important to feel the pulse of four equal sixteenth notes in every single beat, no matter what kind of note is in each beat.
+When counting rhythm in music it is very important to feel the pulse of four equal sixteenth notes in every single beat no matter what kind of note is in each beat.
 This is by far the easiest way to ensure that you stay within rhythm.
-In the following examples there will be a click track playing the pulse of each sixteenth note and a piano performing the notes as they are written.
-This will enable you to hear the notes as they match with each sixteenth note pulse.
-Pay attention to the words on the bottom of this video in order to see how each beat should be counted.

 This here is a sixteenth rest.
-A sixteenth rest looks very similar to an eighth rest except that, just like a sixteenth note, it has two flags instead of just one.
-Wherever a single sixteenth rest is present you will remain silent for one-fourth of a beat.
+A sixteenth rest looks very familiar to an eighth rest except that, just like a sixteenth note, it has two flags instead of just one.
+Wherever a single sixteenth rest is present you will remain silent for one fourth of a beat.

-Let’s now see what it sounds like when we omitted the second sixteenth note in any given beat.
-In this situation, the down beat is played as an eighth note and the up beat is divided into two equal sixteenth notes, omitting the “EE” of “One - EE - And - AH".
+Let’s now see what it sounds like when we omit the second sixteenth note in any given beat.
+In this situation the down beat is played as an eighth note and the up beat is divided into two equal sixteenth notes omitting the “EE” of “One - EE - And - Ah”.
 Remember that an eighth note takes up the same amount of time as two sixteenth notes.
-Whenever certain sixteenth notes are omitted, an eighth note may be used to fill is space.
+Whenever certain sixteenth notes are omitted, an eighth note may be used to fill its space.

-Do you see how the eighth note on the down beat of each beat enables you to play through what would be the second sixteenth note in each beat?
-How about if we were to omit the third sixteenth note, "And"?
-Omitting the third sixteenth note would mean that the second sixteenth note pulse would be played as an eighth note.
-Putting an eighth note in the place of the second sixteenth note means that it would sustain through the “And” part of the beat.
+How about if we were to omit the third sixteenth note “And”.
+Omitting the third sixteenth note would mean that the third sixteenth note pulse will be played by an eighth note.
+Putting an eighth note in place the of second sixteenth note means that it would sustain through the “And” part of the beat.